JosephHardy/DockingElks/README.md

 3) Git bash within the DockingElks directory and run the command 'vagrant up'

+### Machines can all be loaded at once with 'vargant up'.
+Not advised as they take up 12GB Ram between them and really slow down the computer

 Can also launch individual machines by putting the name of the machine after the 'vagrant up' command.
 The machines are as follows:

     - elkAgent: includes java and elk stack.
 IP: 192.168.1.100